RishabhShukla1511/Contact-List/README.md

 # Contact-List
-A website to display, add, and remove contacts
+A Vue Project to display, add, and remove contacts